Cdiamondcoin/dpass/README.md

 # Diamond network Dpass ERC-721 smart contract

-One of the main purposes of [Diamond Network Project](https://cdiamondcoin.com/) is to create a diamond backed stable coin.
-Each diamond has his own Dpass contract with purchase history, attributes like price, sale ability and etc. To use the services of the platform you will need a utility token called [DPT - Diamond Platform Token](https://github.com/Cdiamondcoin/dpt-token).
-Current repository contains the [ERC721](https://github.com/ethereum/EIPs/issues/721) compatible smart contract of Dpass token.
+One of the main purposes of [Cdiamondcoin Project](https://cdiamondcoin.com/) is to create a diamond backed-up stablecoin.
+Each diamond has its own Dpass contract with purchase history, attributes like price, saleability, and others.
+To use the services of the Platform you will need a utility token called [DPT - Diamond Platform Token.](https://github.com/Cdiamondcoin/dpt-token) Current repository contains the [ERC721](https://github.com/ethereum/EIPs/issues/721) compatible smart contract of Dpass token.

 ## Prerequisities